mimi-tech/bots-crypto-app/README.md

 ## Getting Started

-This project is built with flutter.
-In this project I was able to create my cypto APIs with node searver and consume them using flutter.
+This project was built using flutter.
+In this project I was able to create my crypto APIs with node server and consume them using flutter.

 It also involve graphs and charts for coin analysis.
-This project also invoved the CRUD operations
+This project also involved the CRUD operations

 1, Listing of coins.
 [Post request]